binaryphile/concorde/README.md

 ### Getting a Heredoc

-Heredocs are multiline strings which bash reads without requiring quotes.
+[Heredocs][heredoc] are multiline strings which bash reads without requiring quotes.
 Instead, bash uses a user-specified tag to delimit the beginning and end of the string.
 Here's an example, where the tag is the string `EOS`:

 ``` bash
 read -rd '' value <<'EOS'